matda59/ChoresRewards/README.md

-# ChoresAwards (Alpha)
+# Choresrwards (Alpha)

-ChoresAwards is a user-friendly, point-based system designed to help families manage chores and earn rewards.
+Choresrwards is a user-friendly, point-based system designed to help families manage chores and earn rewards.
 Its intuitive interface and customisable features make it easy to set up and use.

 Main Features of ChoresRewards